Church of Cyprus: Recent events

-On 3 August 1977, Makarios III died and was succeeded by Archbishop Chrysostomos I. In 1979, the new Statutory Charter of the Church of Cyprus was drawn up and approved replacing the old one of 1914.
+On 3 August 1977, Makarios III died and was succeeded by Archbishop Chrysostomos I. In 1979, the new Statutory Charter of the Church of Cyprus was drawn up and approved replacing the old one from 1914.

-In old age, Archbishop Chrysostomos suffered from Alzheimer's disease and was unable to carry out his duties for a number of years.
-In May 2006, Ecumenical Patriarch Bartholomew I chaired a broader meeting of church elders which called for Chrysostomos' "honorary removal".
+In his old age, Archbishop Chrysostomos I suffered from Alzheimer's disease and was unable to carry out his duties for a number of years.
+In May 2006, Ecumenical Patriarch Bartholomew I chaired a broader meeting of church elders which called for Chrysostomos I's "honorary removal".

-Metropolitan Chrysostomos of Paphos, 65, was elected the new archbishop on 5 November 2006, after a long-running election campaign, becoming Archbishop Chrysostomos II, Archbishop of Nea Justiniana and All Cyprus.
+Chrysostomos II was elected the new archbishop on 5 November 2006, after a long-running election campaign.

-After the death of Chrysostomos II, the 2022 Cypriot archiepiscopal election was called to choose his successor.
+After the death of Chrysostomos II, the 2022 Cypriot archiepiscopal election was called to choose his successor, with George III elected.